dortania/OpenCore-Multiboot/troubleshooting.md

 # Troubleshooting
 Multiboot troubleshooting. **Work in Progess**, you can help contibute via [PRs](https://github.com/dortania/OpenCore-Multiboot/pulls)

-## Opencore doesn't see my Windows 8/10 installation!
+## Opencore does not see my Windows 8/10 installation!
 You are using an old version of OpenCore.
 ### Solution 1: [Update Opencore](https://dortania.github.io/OpenCore-Post-Install/universal/update.html)
 ### Solution 2: If Windows is not picked up automagically, add the following to your config.plist